flipacholas/Architecture-of-consoles/STYLES.md

 "However" typically has a comma after it – use without a comma is common, but recommended against by the editing community (which is a little more resistant to change than the tech community, as you might imagine).
 There is a good reason in theory: it's to distinguish between uses like

-> However, they survived
+> However, they survived ("But they survived")

-(But they survived)
+and

-> However they survived

-(They survived but we don't know how and we're about to talk about something else)
+> However they survived ("They survived, but we don't know how, and we're about to talk about something else").

-#### Capping down important terms

-Doing this to increase readability, except where I can see a reason to keep the capitals, such as accepted use or acronymisation.
+#### Capitalisation - nouns vs proper nouns

+Making sure to appy capitalisation to proper nouns only.